DOAJ/doaj/cms/pages/legal/accessibility.md

 ### Compliance status

-This website is partially compliant with the [Web Content Accessibility Guidelines version 2.1 AA standard](https://www.w3.org/TR/WCAG21/), due to the non-compliances listed below.
+This website is partially compliant with the [Web Content Accessibility Guidelines version 2.1 AA standard](https://www.w3.org/TR/WCAG21/) subject to the non-compliances listed below.

 ## Non-accessible content